longy2k/obsidian-bmo-chatbot/README.md

 When you open the chatbot, clicking on the bot icon again will clear the history.

 ## Features
-- **Chat from anywhere in Obsidian:** Chat with your bot from anywhere in your vault.
+- **Chat from anywhere in Obsidian:** Chat with your bot wherever you are!
 - **Chatbot responds in Markdown:** Receive formatted responses in Markdown for consistency.
 - **Customizable bot name:** Personalize the chatbot's name.
 - **System role prompt:** Configure the chatbot to prompt for user roles before responding to messages.